 I use two kinds of modeling tools in my form studies:

-A commercial magnetic spoke-and-hub tool called Dyna-Magz.
-This tool works great for quick studies and smaller forms*.
+1) A commercial magnetic spoke-and-hub tool called Dyna-Magz.
+This tool works great for quick studies and smaller forms.
 However, for large complex studies it is too heavy to stay intact as a form’s node count increases.
 The small strut size also makes it difficult to work the model with your hands as the complexity grows.
 So, there is a practical limit to form complexity here.
+(Note that in the models shown in the essays that use the Dyna-Magz, the strut colors are random unless otherwise evident.)